3 Strategies for Being a Networked Nurse

 Remember that no matter how happy you may be in any particular position, things can change in a heartbeat in this highly competitive world.
 And if you lose your job and need another one fast, your contacts may help you get a foot in the door of a new employer much more quickly.

-You might tap your network for savvy people to read and respond to the first draft of your thesis or dissertation.
+You might also tap your network for savvy people to read and respond to the first draft of your thesis or dissertation.

 A good networker does as much (or more) for others as others do for them.